III. Advanced Courses

 Creative Writing Seminar

 Advanced study and practice of various forms of prose and poetry.
 Open in the senior year to students concentrating in English.
-This is the second half of a year-long course and is open only to students currently enrolled in English 305.
+Special Permission.

 Senior Creative Writing